engintron/engintron.com/docs/pages/CentOS-6-and-HTTP-2-ALPN-support.md

+## CentOS 6 and HTTP 2 ALPN support

 _The following was contributed by user [@Technopope](https://github.com/Technopope)_

 HTTP/2 ALPN is not yet supported by Engintron on CentOS 6 because Engintron installs Nginx from the official nginx.org repositories, which do not have updated builds for CentOS 6.